 Provide source code¶

 If your are not an EnMAP-Box core developer, the preferred way to contribute your code code is to use pull requests.

 - Modify the source code

 - Push your modification to your fork and

 1. Create a fork on Bitbucket¶

-Forking the EnMAP-box repository allows you to modify the EnMAP-Box code as you like and backup your contributions on a separated Bitbucket repository
+Forking the EnMAP-box repository allows you to modify the EnMAP-Box code as you like and backup your contributions in a separated Bitbucket repository.
+To create a fork,

 Please read https://confluence.atlassian.com/bitbucket/forking-a-repository-221449527.html for details how you can create your own fork of the EnMAP-Box repository.

 Please note that forking in bitbucket.org does not copy git lfs tracked files: https://support.atlassian.com/bitbucket-cloud/docs/current-limitations-for-git-lfs-with-bitbucket/#Git-LFS-files-are-not-copied-when-a-repo-is-forked